 - Use certified, weed-free imported erosion-control materials (or rice straw in upland areas). - Coordinate with the Stanislaus County agricultural commissioner to ensure that the appropriate best management practices are implemented.

-• Educate construction supervisors and managers on weed identification and the importance of controlling and preventing the spread of noxious weeds.
+- Educate construction supervisors and managers on weed identification and the importance of controlling and preventing the spread of noxious weeds. - Clean equipment at designated wash stations after leaving noxious weed infestation areas.